Land Lease in Alberta

 AdvantagesDisadvantages

-Leasehold houses are often cheaper than freehold, and require a lower investment, which can free up money for other kinds of uses and investments.Although the leasehold properties cost less than freehold, you will still have to pay a monthly rent for using the land.
+Often cheaper than freehold, reducing upfront cost and freeing up money for other uses and investments.Upfront cost is less, but you will have to keep paying a monthly rent for using the land.

-Land lease houses are often more economical compared to freehold, which can make them a more affordable option, especially for retirees and first-time homebuyers.Land lease houses aren’t a great option for those looking to build equity as the land is not owned.
-Additionally, the property’s value may depreciate if the lease is about to expire, and the equity might be lost at the end of the lease term if the lease fails to renew.
+Often a more affordable option, especially for retirees and first-time homebuyers.Not a great option for building equity.
+The property's value may also depreciate if the lease is about to expire, and the equity might be lost at the end of the lease term if the lease fails to renew.

-Leasehold might be an alternative for those looking to buy a second property such as a cottage but cannot afford a freehold.Finding buyers for a leasehold property may be challenging, especially when there is very little time left on the lease.
+An option for buying a second property, such as a cottage, with a lower budget.Finding buyers may be challenging, especially when there is very little time left on the lease.

 Crown Land Lease Alberta

-Alberta has about 100 million acres of crown land in total, which has a designated priority for agricultural use.
-According to the Government of Alberta, there’s about 5 million acres of crown land in Alberta which has been leased for agriculture and grazing.
-Agricultural leases allow for the leasing of provincial crown land for agriculture related activities such as growing crops, harvesting hay and grazing livestock.
-Agricultural dispositions can be in the form of farming and grazing leases, licenses and permits.
+Alberta has about 100 million acres of crown land in total.
+According to the Government of Alberta, there are about 5 million acres of crown land in Alberta that have been leased for agriculture and grazing.
+Agricultural leases allow for the leasing of provincial crown land for agriculture-related activities such as growing crops, harvesting hay and grazing livestock.
+Agricultural dispositions can take the form of farming and grazing leases and permits.

-One of the key agricultural dispositions are the grazing leases, which were first issued in Alberta in the late 1881.
-As per Statistics Canada’s 2016 Census of Agriculture, Alberta has the largest cattle herd in Canada, accounting for over two-fifths of the national total.
-The cattle industry is an important part of Alberta’s economy, cementing the significance of grazing licenses.
-The administration of grazing licenses is governed by the Public Lands Act, RSA 2000, c P-40; and the licenses give the leaseholders exclusive rights over the land for grazing purposes.
+One of the key agricultural dispositions is the grazing lease, which was first issued in Alberta in 1881.
+As per Statistics Canada's 2021 Census of Agriculture, Alberta has the largest cattle herd in Canada, accounting for over two-fifths of the national total.
+The cattle industry is an important part of Alberta's economy, cementing the significance of grazing leases.
+The administration of grazing leases is governed by the Public Lands Act, RSA 2000, c P-40, and the licenses give the leaseholders exclusive rights to graze the land.

-The Public Lands Modernization (Grazing Leases and Obsolete Provisions) Amendment Act was adopted in 2019, which revised the province’s grazing disposition rental rates and fee framework.
-This framework divides the land into two grazing rental rate zones, with a minimum grazing rent (per Animal Unit Month) as follows:
+The Public Lands Modernization (Grazing Leases and Obsolete Provisions) Amendment Act was adopted in 2019, which revised the province's grazing disposition rental rates and fee framework.
+This framework divides the land into two grazing rental rate zones — Zone 1 and Zone 2, with the following rates:

-In 1998, an organization called the Alberta Grazing Leaseholders Association (ALGA) was established, the main objective of which is advocating the rights of grazing leaseholders and protecting their assets and income.
+In 1998, an organization called the Alberta Grazing Leaseholders Association (AGLA) was established, the main objective of which is advocating for the rights of grazing leaseholders and protecting their assets and income.

 Recreation on Agricultural Crown Land